-Related Work
+Related work

-Cluster heatmaps are widely used in biological applications such as genome-wide association studies [3, 7], genomic segmentation [4], exploring relationships between environmental variables and microbial communities [6], identifying patterns between signs and symptoms of chest pain [28], and others.
-Many implementations exist, including Bioconductor packages in R [29], the seaborn package in Python [30], stand-alone tools such as Cytoscape [31], GENE-E [32], Maple Tree, and Java Treeview [33], and web-based implementations [34, 35].
+Cluster heatmaps are widely used in biological applications such as genome-wide association studies [3, 7], genomic segmentation [4], exploring relationships between environmental variables and microbial communities [6], identifying patterns between signs and symptoms of chest pain [26], and others.
+Many implementations exist, including Bioconductor packages in R [27], the seaborn package in Python [28], stand-alone tools such as Cytoscape [29], GENE-E [30], Maple Tree, and Java Treeview [31], and web-based implementations [32, 33].
 Gehlenborg and Wong have discussed the problems of using cluster heatmaps and discussed advantages of using gap maps as well as parallel coordinates [11].

-Novel tools such as Furby [8, 36], OmicCircos [9], and QCanvas [5] have been recently presented for visualizing hierarchical data.
+Novel tools such as Furby [8, 34], OmicCircos [9], and QCanvas [5] have been recently presented for visualizing hierarchical data.
 Furby is a tool that allows interactive exploration of hierarchical clusters for biological applications [8].
 They conducted preliminary evaluations with an expert user and found that for a force-directed layout, "a stable layout is preferred over an optimal one which takes longer to be created."
 OmicCircos is a R-package that arranges heatmaps in a radial layout to visualize patterns [9].
-Radial layouts have reduced performance compared to orthogonal layouts [37, 38].
+Radial layouts have reduced performance compared to orthogonal layouts [35, 36].
 QCanvas allows users to explore large-scale omics data, but information about its adoption is not reported [5].

 Evaluating graph visualizations is important to understanding the strengths and weaknesses of graphical representations of hierarchical or network structures.
-Holten and van Wijk evaluated six different representations to reduce visual clutter in directed Engle et al. Page 4 of 14 graphs [21].
-Stasko et al. evaluated treemaps and sunburst representation methods to visualize hierarchical structures and found that users were faster and more accurate when using the sunburst representation for large graphs [18].
-Kobsa conducted a user evaluation that evaluated frequently used tree visualization techniques [39].
-Heer and Bostock used Amazon Mechanical Turk to evaluate design aspects such as chart size and gridline spacing for visual representations [40].
+Holten and van Wijk evaluated six different representations to reduce visual clutter in directed graphs [37].
+Stasko et al. evaluated treemaps and sunburst representation methods to visualize hierarchical structures and found that users were faster and more accurate when using the sunburst representation for large graphs [21].
+Kobsa conducted a user evaluation that evaluated frequently used tree visualization techniques [38].
+Heer and Bostock used Amazon Mechanical Turk to evaluate design aspects such as chart size and gridline spacing for visual representations [39].

-Lee et al. [41] introduced a graph-specific task taxonomy that extended Amar and Stasko's [42] original task taxonomy.
-Saket et al. expanded the task taxonomy for evaluating graph representations that specialize in visualizing groups [43].
+Lee et al. [40] introduced a graph-specific task taxonomy that extended Amar and Stasko's [41] original task taxonomy.
+Saket et al. expanded the task taxonomy for evaluating graph representations that specialize in visualizing groups [42].
 Their task taxonomy contained 31 total tasks that belonged to one of four task groups: group-only tasks, group-node tasks, group-link tasks, and group-network tasks.
 The tasks for our expert interviews and non-expert user study were drawn from a subset of their tasks.

-Diehl et al. evaluated the benefits of radial representations and found although participants took less time when using cartesian layouts, the radial layout was useful for seeing trends in a single dimension [38].
-Eye tracking was used by Burch et al. to evaluate radial, orthogonal, and traditional tree representations [37].
+Diehl et al. evaluated the benefits of radial representations and found although participants took less time when using cartesian layouts, the radial layout was useful for seeing trends in a single dimension [36].
+Eye tracking was used by Burch et al. to evaluate radial, orthogonal, and traditional tree representations [35].
 They found that participants performed poorly when using radial layouts as compared to both orthogonal and traditional tree layouts.

-Treemaps are one of the most popular technique for visualizing hierarchical data [26, 44].
-Novel techniques such as circle packing have been used for visualizing hierarchies [17, 45].
-Ghoniem et al. compared node-link and matrix-based representations of graphs for readability [46].
+Treemaps are one of the most popular technique for visualizing hierarchical data [23, 43].
+Novel techniques such as circle packing have been used for visualizing hierarchies [24, 44].
+Ghoniem et al. compared node-link and matrix-based representations of graphs for readability [45].
 Based on their evaluations, they found that participants performed poorly on path finding tasks when using matrix-based representations.

-Jianu et al. used eye tracking-based evaluation to compare recent graph visualization techniques that include a semantic layer of set membership [47].
-The techniques they evaluated were BubbleSets [48], LineSets [49], and GMaps [50].
+Jianu et al. used eye tracking-based evaluation to compare recent graph visualization techniques that include a semantic layer of set membership [46].
+The techniques they evaluated were BubbleSets [47], LineSets [48], and GMaps [49].
 BubbleSets and LineSets performed better than variations of GMaps and traditional node-link diagrams with colored nodes.